hashicorp/terraform-provider-hcp/docs/resources/hvn_peering_connection.md

 ### Optional

-- `project_id` (String) The ID of the HCP project where the HVN peering connection is located.
+- `project_id` (String, Deprecated) The ID of the HCP project where HVN peering connection is located.
+Always matches hvn_1's project ID.
+Setting this attribute is deprecated, but it will remain usable in read-only form.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-Only